-Type of feed If more than one type applies tick both i.e. breast and bottle.
+, Type of feed If more than one type applies tick both i.e. breast and bottle.
 'Other' is for total parenteral nutrition (TPN) in cases of sick babies.
 Current Hospital and ward if applicable If the baby is still in hospital please supply the hospital and ward, this will allow child health to locate the baby if a repeat sample is needed.
 Has baby had a transfusion Date of transfusion must be included.
 Please also indicate if the transfusion was a blood transfusion or other product such as platelets or FFP.
 The interpretation of results will differ depending on whether blood or other products were given.
-Comments If sample taken on day 4, then how many completed hours old the baby was at the time of the sample being taken should be included here.
-This box should also be used to record any condition(s) where screening has been declined.
+Comments This box should also be used to record any condition(s) where screening has been declined.
 This box should also be used to record 'No Storage' or 'No Research' if parents have requested this.
-This space should also be used to record any relevant antenatal screening results, parent(s) known carriers of haemoglobin variants/CF, Meconium Ileus, any family history relevent to the conditions screened for and reason for sample if not taken on day 5-8 (e.g. pre transfusion, preterm CHT) Date Specimen Taken This is essential.
+This space should also be used to record any relevant antenatal screening results, parent(s) known carriers of haemoglobin variants/CF, Meconium Ileus, any family history relevent to the conditions screened for and reason for sample if not taken on day 5-8 (e.g. pre transfusion, preterm CHT) Date and time Specimen Taken This is essential.
 The SNSL uses this to determine age of baby when sample was taken.
 Cards without this date will not be issued with a result until this has been established.
-Specimen Taken By Name of healthcare professional Contact Telephone Number of Health Professional Will allow immediate contact in the event that the laboratory or clinical service needs to make direct contact with the healthcare professional Lab use only Must be left blank.
+The time the specimen has been taken must also be provided to allow the laboratory to confirm that the baby is over 96 hours old Specimen Taken By Name of healthcare professional Contact Telephone Number of Health Professional Will allow immediate contact in the event that the laboratory or clinical service needs to make direct contact with the healthcare professional Lab use only Must be left blank.
 This will be used for the laboratory's unique numbering system